 Remove Emails Recipients Who Do Not Open or Respond (Moronic Advice)

-The reason you shouldn’t remove “Dead” (inactive) email addresses from your list is because you have no proof they are inactive.
+The reason you shouldn’t remove “Dead” (inactive) email addresses from your list is that you have no proof they are inactive.
 The user may have his or her Read Receipts function turned off.
-Perhaps the recipient enjoys your emails, but has never had cause to buy.
+Perhaps the recipient enjoys your emails but has never had cause to buy.

 Want Good Advice About Email Marketing Mistakes?
 (Take Our Advice)